reschjonas/QuantHide/TECHNICAL_OVERVIEW.md

    shared_secret = kem.decaps(secret_key, cipher_text)
    ```

-### Implementation in Kyber
+### Implementation in QuantCrypt

-In the Kyber application, we utilize the QuantCrypt library's implementation of MLKEM-1024:
+In the QuantCrypt application, we utilize the QuantCrypt library's implementation of MLKEM-1024:

 ```python
 from quantcrypt.kem import MLKEM_1024